ggarra13/mrv2/README.md

   NOTE:  From v1.7.2 on, the easiest way to upgrade mrv2 / vmrv2 on macOS is
          to use the Help->Upgrade mrv2 menu of the mrv2 you already installed.
+		 The script takes some minutes to run and then it will prompt you for your password.

 - Windows, like macOS, also protect you from installing files from the Internet.